Siteimprove/CMS-plugin-Sitefinity/README.md

 The Siteimprove CMS Plugin bridges the gap between Progress Sitefinity CMS and the Siteimprove Intelligence Platform.
 You are able to put your Siteimprove results to use where they are most valuable – during your content creation and editing process as well as during any operation in the CMS backend pages.

 ## Installation
 ### Getting Started
+The project is available in the NuGet gallery.
+You can click on [https://www.nuget.org/packages/Siteimprove.Integration.Sitefinity](https://www.nuget.org/packages/Siteimprove.Integration.Sitefinity) to check if there is a version of the package that matches your Sitefinity version.
+If there is a package version that is an exact match with yours, you can install the Siteimprove plugin via NuGet and skip the installation steps below.

+If you Sitefinity version is different, please go through the following installation steps to prepare a build that matches your specific Sitefinity version.

+### Clone the repo
 - Clone the repository using the command `git clone https://github.com/Siteimprove/CMS-plugin-Sitefinity.git` and checkout the `master` branch.

 ### Build the Project